Viderjoch

 5 (5) 4-5 (5)

-How to get there There is a ”shortcut” into Switzerland from Austria starting in Ischgl (1376m).
-A tarmacced road leads first to Id-Alpe (2308m) and then a gravel road goes to the pass and down to Compatsch (1715m) in Switzerland.
-You climb 1000m in the first close to 7 km.
+There is a “shortcut” into Switzerland from Austria starting in Ischgl (1356m) on the way up to Bielerhöhe (2037m).
+A tarmacced road leads first to Idalpe (2318m) 7.1 km long and then a gravel road goes to the pass and down to Compatsch (1715m) in Switzerland.
 The first kilometer is almost exactly 20% all the time.
 Then comes a welcome water tap by a ski lift station and one kilometer where it is almost flat.
-But then you have almost 5 kilometers of an avergae around 20% to Id-Alpe (the road is mostly between 18-24%, but usually at around 21-22%).
+But then you have almost 5 kilometers of an average around 20% to Idalpe (the road is mostly between 18-24%, but usually at around 21-22%).
 (The profile I have seen suggests a little otherwise, but I doubt it is very accurate.
 I am almost certain there was not a single meter below 15% at least on the last 5 kilometers.)
-The last gravel road is around 3-4km and is totally cyclable with a racer apart from 2-3 very short ramps with gradients of around 20-30% (only 50m where it is needed to walk together).
-This is thus one of the toughest roads anywhere!
-If you decide to actually get down to Switzerland, you will have to walk a combined 1 km – down ramps on average over 42%!
-(Needless to say there is no way you can walk straight down in normal racer shoes – it is dangerous to walk in good shoes down there, but possible.
-I stood wondering for 15 minutes whether to take a very long detour on a path before trying to walk down.)
-The rest of the road down to Compatsch is often very steep, but cyclable with care and strong hands.
-(Going up this way is not very clever.)

-Other comments There were only mountainbikers and downhill cyclists around when I climbed here.
-Downhill cycles makes sense (for once) in this area.
-Mountainbikers stopped along the road because of the steepness and I had to zig-zag some to be able to keep a decent speed (6-8 km/h perhaps) on the lowest gear (39-27).
+There were only mountain bikers and downhill cyclists around when I climbed here.
+Downhill cycles makes sense (for once on asphalt roads) in this area.
+Mountain bikers stopped along the road because of the steepness and I had to zig-zag some to be able to keep a decent speed (6-8 km/h perhaps) on the lowest gear (39-27).
 The last stretch to Viderjoch after the last little uncyclable ramp is around 14-16% and was something of the most exhausting I have ever tackled.
-I give the highest difficulty to climbs such as Monte Zoncolan and the Mortirolo/Foppa pass also, but they appear as almost flat roads in comparison.
-There is a good grocery shop at the start of the climb in Ichgl (ask about the road which can be slightly hard to find).
-There is also a good grocery shop just where you arrive in Compatsch on the main road.
-There is only 1-2 km of asphalt road on the Swiss side of the climb.
-From Alp Trida, the gravel road is almost 20% and is JUST about rideable with a road bike (take care).
+I give the highest difficulty to climbs such as Monte Zoncolan and the Mortirolo/Foppa pass also, but they come across as very easy in comparison.

 [CH-GR-2732]